awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_recon.md

 ### Finding description<a name="recon9_description"></a>

-**An IAM user invoked an API commonly used to discover the users, groups, policies and permissions in your AWS account\.**
+**A principal invoked an API commonly used to discover the users, groups, policies and permissions in your AWS account\.**

-This finding informs you that a specific IAM user in your AWS environment is exhibiting behavior that is different from the established baseline\.
-This IAM user has no prior history of invoking this API\.
+This finding informs you that a specific principal in your AWS environment is exhibiting behavior that is different from the established baseline\.
+This principal has no prior history of invoking this API\.
 Your credentials might be compromised\.
 For more information, see [Remediating Compromised AWS Credentials](guardduty_remediate.md#compromised-creds)\.

 This finding is triggered when user permissions in your AWS environment are probed under suspicious circumstances\.
-For example, if an IAM user with no prior history of doing so, invoked the ListInstanceProfilesForRole API\.
+For example, if a principal with no prior history of doing so, invoked the ListInstanceProfilesForRole API\.
 An attacker might use stolen credentials to perform this reconnaissance of your IAM users and roles in order to determine the capabilities of the credentials they already have or to find more permissive credentials that are vulnerable to lateral movement\.